dgading/lando-decoupled/README.md

 #### Yarn
 The Create React app is installed and run using Yarn.
 Any Yarn command can be run using `yarn <command>`.
 For example, if you have stopped the development server and want to restart it, just use `lando yarn start`.

+## Credits
+This was inspired by https://github.com/WondrousLLC/decoupled-drupal-test but after needing to cut out all the Platform.sh code and adding React I decided to create it as it's own repo.